MARKETING • CREATIVE • DIGITAL

 There are so many reasons why it’s important to create a budget for your employees’ training & development.
 First, we know that well-trained talent makes fewer mistakes and need less supervision.
 But, we also know that building development plans for your staff helps you retain your talent, boosts morale, cuts-down on absenteeism, and even makes employees more productive.

-But constructing training & development can be tricky – especially if you’re not able to dedicate a large portion of your budget to these crucial activities.
+But constructing a financial plan for training & development can be tricky – especially if you’re not able to dedicate a large portion of your budget to these crucial activities.
 So, to help you strike the right balance, here are a few tips:

 Strategically Consider Training Costs